Naxos Beaches: Tips & Advice

 5. Alyko Beach

-Naxos’ most unusual beach, Aliko sits on the edge of a protected cedar forest.
+Naxos’ most unusual beach, Alyko sits on the edge of a protected cedar forest.
 The 800 sqm forest is filled with different species of cedar, heathers, thyme, wildflowers, and more and butts up against the edge of a rocky coastline interspersed with 4 sandy beaches.
-All these beaches are generally called Aliko but more specifically are, from northwest to southeast: Aliko Naturist (unofficial nude beach), Hawaii Beach (the longest and sandiest beach), Mikrolímano (at the western tip, facing south, protected from wind), and Aliko Forest Beach (at the edge of the densest part of the forest).
+All these beaches are generally called Alyko but more specifically are, from northwest to southeast: Alyko Naturist (unofficial nude beach), Hawaii Beach (the longest and sandiest beach), Mikrolímano (at the western tip, facing south, protected from wind), and Alyko Forest Beach (at the edge of the densest part of the forest).
 An abandoned, unfinished hotel sits above Mikrolímano and has become an open-air “museum” of colorful graffiti murals.

 Recommended Alyko Beach Hotel: